 So, how to get to Khai Dinh Tomb?

-In addition, you can also get to the tomb by boat, although it will take you around 45 minutes, which is 20 minutes longer compared to taking the road.
+You can also get to Khai Dinh tomb by boat, although it will take you around 45 minutes, which is 20 minutes longer compared to taking the road.

 2. The long-standing history of Khai Dinh Tomb in Hue